 Less than Significant Impact.
 The site is located in a suburban area of the City and situated along a corridor developed primarily with single-family estate residential uses in the project vicinity.
 Residential use in the area includes a mix of two-story and single-story residences.
 The proposed project would involve a Tentative Parcel Map consisting of three estate residential lots, as well as grading and right-of-way construction.
 The proposed residential development would replace an existing vacant property that is presently covered primarily in low growing non-native grasses, buckwheat scrub, disturbed ornamental landscaping, and limited trees.
 The development would add three single-family residential homes to the area on lots of similar size and character to other residential development throughout the surrounding neighborhood.
 The parcels also would include the installation of trees and visually appealing landscaping.
-Overall, the residential development would be consistent with the character of surrounding developments.
+Overall, the residential development would improve the visual quality of the site relative to the existing condition, and would be consistent with the character of surrounding developments.
 Thus, the residential development would have a less than significant character and visual quality impact.